PicoPlanetDev/Target-Analysis/README.md

 *Disclaimer: This might not actually be what these rings are called...
 I'm just going off of what I used in the code.

-Measurements are from *NRA Smallbore Rifle Rules*
+Measurements are from *NRA Smallbore Rifle Rules* January 2010 booklet.

 Measurements used in the target analysis system (radius):
 NRA A-17 target: